 You will need to apply for student visa type D in your home country.
 This comes in two formats; open and 180 days, so make sure that you apply for the right one.
 Exact requirements may vary.
 You will certainly need to have been accepted onto a course at a Spanish university, have purchased health insurance, and have sufficient funds (a letter confirming parental support is deemed sufficient).
 You may need to prove you don’t have a criminal record and provide a medical certificate.
 You should allow three months’ advance for processing.

-You will be allowed to work if you have a work permit, so long as it does not adversely affect your studies.
+You will be allowed to work part-time (up to 20 hours per week) if you have a work permit, so long as it does not adversely affect your studies.

 How much it will cost?

 The prices for enrolment in Masters and Doctorate Programs in public universities are within a fixed rate of 17 and 65 euros per credit.
-Official Master's and Doctoral Degrees (995-1,920 euros per academic year).
+Official Master's Degrees cost 800-19,000 euros per academic year).

 Fees at private universities are established by the university itself.

-Living Expenses for a year: 900-1,100 euros a month, depending on the city.
+Living Expenses for a year: 600-1,100 euros a month (including accommodation in a shared apartment), depending on the city.
 This cost is very competitive when compared to other European countries.

 Probably you will think of Madrid and Barcelona when you first hear Spain.
 Well, these two cities are certainly hot tourist attractions.
 In fact, not only the beautiful countryside of Spain is just marvelous, every year thousands of students from across the world make their way to Spain to attend one of the 74 universities in the country.

 Spain is rich in history and culture, and provides the total package for anyone coming to the area from international lands including English-thought program.
 But I assume that you choose Spain for a reason of experiencing the origin society, correct?
 Among those reputable universities, wide range of study program offered in Spanish language.
 There are many courses that you can take before enrolling in the actual classes that you want to take.
 These are certainly some of the reasons that you should study in Spain.
 However, these are just the beginning of the other great things that you will find and love while studying in the country.
-More info please contact the Embassy of the Kingdom of Spain email@example.com
+See search engine https://www.educacion.gob.es/socrates/internacionalizacionbecas/mantenimientobecas.do

 Focus Scholarship: Bachelor, Master, PhD